Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 logCustomer({ id: 3, name: 'Tuck' });
 ```

-This example demonstrates that a function that must be passed a “Customer Shape” will take any compatible structure.
+This example demonstrates that a function that must be passed a "Customer Shape" will take any compatible structure.
 We are not in a nominal language that *must* be passed `Customer` or an explicit sub-class.

-You’ll also see that by using the `implements` keyword, we don’t inherit from the `Customer` class but instead must implement the members as it if were an interface.
+You'll also see that by using the `implements` keyword, we don't inherit from the `Customer` class but instead must implement the members as it if were an interface.

 In the same way, you can create an interface from a class, like this: